ory/ladon/README.md

 #### Persistence

 Obviously, creating such a policy is not enough.
 You want to persist it too.
-Ladon ships an interface `ladon.Manager` for this purpose with default implementations for In-Memory, RethinkDB, SQL (PostgreSQL, MySQL) and Redis.
+Ladon ships an interface `manager.Manager` for this purpose with default implementations for In-Memory, RethinkDB, SQL (PostgreSQL, MySQL) and Redis.
 Let's take a look how to instantiate those.